© Songza Media, Inc

 King Sunny Ade,

-Lie in the grass, bake under the sun, and let your mind drift to these mellow, dreamy, and jangly indie pop songs.
+Lie in the grass, bake under the sun, and let your mind drift away to these mellow, dreamy, and jangly indie pop songs.

 A beautiful park on a sunny day is the stuff contentment is made of.
 Enjoy the light breeze, the soft grass, and this playlist of smooth and warm '70s-era grooves.